tomsasani/bxd_mutator_manuscript/README.md

 ## Dependencies
 Make sure that these are installed and in your system `$PATH`!
 Versions in parentheses are the ones I used at the time of manuscript posting.
 I haven't experimented with other versions, so YMMV.

-### Required for all pipelines
+### Common requirements for all pipelines
 * [conda (v4.9.2)](https://docs.conda.io/en/latest/)

-### Additional requirements if you want to generate singleton data from scratch
+### Requirements if you want to generate singleton data from scratch
 * [bedtools (v2.29.2)](https://bedtools.readthedocs.io/en/latest/)
 * [bedops (v2.4.38)](https://bedops.readthedocs.io/en/latest/)
 * [tabix (v1.10.2-125-g4162046)](http://www.htslib.org/doc/tabix.html)